SimonS-ECUtbildning/HTML-CSS/README.md

 Assignment for HTML & CSS course.

-Not finished, aiming to done as soon as possible.
+Not finished, aiming to be done as soon as possible.